An Offer From a Gentleman: Bridgerton: Benedict's Story, The Inspiration for Bridgerton Season Four (Bridgertons Book 3)

 BENEDICT'S STORY

 Sophie Beckett never dreamed she'd be able to sneak into Lady Bridgerton's famed masquerade ball—or that she would be spinning in the arms of her "Prince Charming"—the debonair and devastatingly handsome Benedict Bridgerton.
-But when the clock strikes midnight, Sophie’s enchanting evening ends.
+But when the clock strikes midnight, Sophie’s enchanting evening in this Cinderella retelling ends.
 Since that night Benedict has been able to think of nothing but the bewitching young woman, and he’s sworn to find and wed his mystery miss.
 Yet will another unexpectedly steal his heart—and his chance for a fairy tale love?

 BUY THE BOOK